Nursing Home Abuse Lawyers in Atlanta

 As the elderly lose mobility, they may avoid drinking in order to minimize trips to the bathroom, or to avoid being embarrassed by incontinence.
 In cases of nursing home abuse, staff members may deliberately withhold fluids in order to avoid changing adult diapers and bed sheets, or escorting patients to the bathroom.

-If your loved one shows any of the following symptoms, he or she may be suffering from dehydration:
+If your loved one shows any of the following symptoms, they may be suffering from dehydration:

 - Skin tenting in the forehead